Masters and PhD Student

 David J. Quansah is a graduate research assistant who joined the Transportation Modeling Lab at North Carolina A&T in the fall of 2024.
 He is passionate about integrating his background in computer science into solving complex transportation problems.
 His research interests lie in Intelligent Transportation Systems, traffic congestion reduction, traffic signalization amongst others.
 Outside transportation engineering, David is a humanitarian who loves motivating others.
 He enjoys traveling and exploring different cultures in his free time.

 Mohammad Ashraf Ali joined Dr. Pandey's research lab as a graduate research and teaching assistant in the fall of 2024.
 He is passionate in development and urban transportation planning-related research and field activities that are connected to real-life public issues.
 Currently, he is pursuing MS in Civil Engineering (Concentration in Transportation and Regional Development) at North Carolina A&T State University.
-My recent research works focus on urban or regional transportation-related problems and probable solutions.
+His recent research works focus on urban or regional transportation-related problems and probable solutions.
 Ashraf thinks of himself as a learner towards the goal of making our world more livable, inclusive and sustainable.

 Active